cloudmesh-community/hid-sp18-505/notebook.md

 * 2018/03/23 Term project web app work.
 * 2018/03/24 Tutorial work.

+# Week 11 Notes
+* 2018/04/01 Did a great deal of programming in the class project application.
+Have built a graphql api and rest api for the application.
+See: https://github.com/acatejr/eapi

 ### Scratch Notes and Reminders
  - Left off on p.
 80 in handbook.